 In some cases, an amputation may be necessary because of serious medical negligence.
-Our Serious Injury Team can help you or a family member who has suffered the loss of a limb due to substandard medical care.
+Our team can help you or a family member who has suffered the loss of a limb due to substandard medical care.
 We also provide legal support to pursue a claim for medical negligence.

 Whatever the reason, having a limb amputated is a life-changing event.
 It can affect your mobility and independence, hinder your ability to earn a living, and make it difficult or even impossible to pursue your hobbies.

 If you undergo a surgical amputation because of a road accident, farm accident, workplace accident, or medical negligence, you may be able to pursue a claim against the person or organisation responsible.
-It cannot restore you to your former life, but it may help you obtain compensation for your physical pain, psychological pain, and help to alleviate the financial burden of medical expenses, loss of earnings, or any future rehabilitation
+It cannot restore you to your former life, but it may help you obtain financial damages for your physical pain, psychological pain, and help to alleviate the financial burden of medical expenses, loss of earnings, or any future rehabilitation.

 Negligence and Duty of Care